 Answer Queries on HARO

 HARO link building has been one of the recent top methods to get high-quality editorial backlinks.
-And I’m sure it will still be in 2024.
+And I’m sure it will still be in 2025, especially with the new launch.
 Here is why:

 Take a close look at the recent algorithm updates targeted at content, like HCU (Helpful Content Update) and EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness).
 You’ll see that they are geared towards ranking authoritative content by experts higher on SERPs.